4 Sales and Pricing Strategies to Drive Media Revenue Right Now

 A true “Challenger” sales rep has a deep understanding of the customer’s business, isn’t afraid to push their thinking, and tailors the sales approach according to value drivers and economic drivers.

-With fewer face-to-face meetings and less transactional business to conduct, this is an ideal time for AEs to work towards becoming Challengers—they can spend time researching and gaining a deeper understanding of their customers’ business challenges so that they are prepared to tailor their solutions to specific customer needs.
+With face-to-face meetings still lagging, AEs can use the time saved to work towards becoming Challengers—they can spend time researching and gaining a deeper understanding of their customers’ business challenges so that they are prepared to tailor their solutions to specific customer needs.

 Media sales has a long history of being a relationship-based sale model, and while relationships are important in this line of business, the Challenger philosophy argues that reps who take control of a sale and teach their prospects how to solve their problems are more effective than those who are more focused on building relationships.